Robert-Oles/hist3812-Photogrammetry-/paradata/paradata.md

 **Why has the resource being created and for what audience?**

 This resource was created as an example of how individuals with little skill can create models of local sculputres for digital use.
-Furthermore, it serves as a basic, and incomplete record of the face of Louise Mckinny as depicted by the sculpture created by Barbara Paterson (http://www.heroines.ca/people/paterson.html)
+Furthermore, it serves as a basic, and incomplete record of the face of Louise Mckinny as depicted by the sculpture created by Barbara Paterson (Barbara Paterson, 2004)

 **How will the resource be put to use?
 Is it sustainable and accessible?**